Inova Health System Foundation

 President and Chief Philanthropy Officer: Sage Bolte, PhD, LCSW, CST, FAOSW

-Dr. Bolte leads Inova's efforts to establish a culture of philanthropy across the organization, partnering with the Foundation's board of trustees, Inova leadership and team members, volunteers, and donors to achieve Inova's mission.
-She oversees both the Foundation's fundraising operations and its community grant-making programs.
+Dr. Bolte leads Inova's efforts to establish a culture of philanthropy across the organisation, partnering with the Foundation's board of trustees, Inova leadership and team members, volunteers, and donors to achieve Inova's mission.
+She oversees both the Foundation's fundraising operations and its community grant-making programmes.

 Inova Health System Leadership